kernicus/MONO-apidude-xfer/readme.txt

 apiDude-xFer
-This is a command shell application for transfering data between mS SQL server and MongoDB.
+This is a command shell application for transfering data between MS SQL, MSql server and MongoDB.

 Conventions:
 DB - you create DBs to connect to and move data to and from.